amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/05_Investment_Strategy/investing_strategy.26.md

 When our first internet was created, it started out as ethernet.
 Ethernet is a broadcast network, it doesn’t scale, and every node on the network communicates with every other node when a request is made.
 So, our early internet had scaling issues much like Bitcoin does with its seven transactions per second capacity.

 To get around the ethernets scalability issues, TCP/IP was made as a routing layer which underpins our modern internet today.
 Bitcoin's scalability is being addressed in the same fashion.
 The lightning network is a routing protocol for Bitcoin.
-It enables near-free, instant transactions, with approximately 3.2 million tps (ANDREW: WHAT DOES TPS MEAN?
-EXPLAIN TO LAYPERSON (ME)).
+It enables near-free, instant transactions, with approximately 3.2 million transactions per second

 Current Lightning Stats.